BMCC logo

 Here are the steps for initially joining a group:

-1. Go to the "Group Projects" button in Blackboard.
+1. Go to the "Group Projects" button in Brightspace.

 2. Go to the "Group Project Discussion Board and Submission" link and sign up for a group.
 I recommend that you sign up for the first group on the list that still has room for more members (e.g. If group 1 is full, but group 2 still has room for two more members, I recommend signing up for group 2 instead of being the first member to sign up for group 3).